angular/angular/aio/content/guide/reactive-forms.md

     <td>

-      [`FormGroupDirective`](api/forms/FormGroupDirective "API Reference: FormGroupDirective") binds an existing `FormGroup` to a DOM element.
+      Syncs an existing `FormGroup` to a DOM element.

     </td>